 Using University Trademarks

-- Any individual, group or agency external to the university must request permission to display the logo/trademark from the Marketing & Communications department.
+- Any individual, group or agency external to the university must request permission to display the logo/trademark from Integrated Marketing Communications.

 - Any individual, group or agency external to the university that uses the logo/trademark for profit or commerce must contact athletics for licensing and use a licensed vendor.